Understanding Probation Periods: Is a 1-Year Term Legal for Factory Workers in India?

 jeevarathnam

-Yes you can plan probation period for 1 year from the date of joining.
+Yes, you can plan a probation period for one year from the date of joining.

 alphonsegt

-It is depend upon your company certified standing order or company policy.
-If nothing is there kindly frame company policy.
-Anyhow you have have one year as probation period
+It depends on your company's certified standing order or company policy.
+If nothing is specified, kindly draft a company policy.
+In any case, you have a one-year probation period.

 HR Alphonse